bbvcs/EXP2-VNS-HRV-Pipeline/README.md

 3. NaN Exit Conditions
     - There are some cases where we would want to discard a segment from HRV calculation.
 I've done this by setting the HRV Time/Freq value as NaN for certain segments, rather than a dictionary of HRV metrics.
     - The following are the current conditions for this, and are fairly arbitrary:
+        - If, for whatever reason, there was not enough ECG readings occured in the segment interval (lost data due to recording issues)
         - The segmenter algorithms (multiple are tried in case of a fault in any particular one) didn't give an R Peak count above the *minimum*.
         - All R Peaks were determined to be associated with noise.
         - If more than 40% of all R Peaks were determined to be associated with noise.